hostintrusion/hostintrusion.github.io/index.md

 The exercises will focus on log sources from a variety of sources, including web servers, domain controllers, sysmon, auditd etc to correlate activity relating to the intrusion, methods of analysis and presenting as part of a incident report.

 An APT actor could achieve access via a variety of means.
-Remote access is traditionally favoured i.e. email, web browser, VPN etc, as opposed to physical or close access.
-There are a number of frameworks that can assist the network defender to characterise the stage of the compromise/incident, these include the LockHeed Martin Cyber Kill Chain, MITRE ATT&CK, and Mandiant Attack Lifecycle illustrated below.
+Remote access is traditionally favoured i.e. email, web browser, VPN etc, as opposed to physical or close access i.e. WiFi access, USB drop etc. There are a number of frameworks that can assist the network defender to characterise the stage of the compromise/incident, these include the LockHeed Martin Cyber Kill Chain, MITRE ATT&CK, and Mandiant Attack Lifecycle illustrated below.

 ![mandiant](/cyber_attack_lifecycle.jpg)